Copyright © Ethan Lee 2012-2022 • All Rights Reserved

 - Ethnic Identity Model

 - Ethnic Studies - 1) An interdisciplinary voice for the continuing focused study of race and ethnicity.
-2) The interdisciplinary and comparative study of ethnic groups and their interrelations with an emphasis on groups that have historically been neglected.
+2) The interdisciplinary and comparative study of racial and ethnic groups and their interrelations with an emphasis on groups that have historically been neglected.